AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/11_Concurrency.rst

       After.Go ("Main");
    end;

-In the above example, the *Put_Line* is placed in the **accept** statement.
+In the above example, the :ada:`Put_Line` is placed in the :ada:`accept` statement.
 Here's a possible execution trace, assuming a uniprocessor:

-1. At the **begin** of *Main*, task *After* is started and the main procedure is suspended.
+1. At the :ada:`begin` of :ada:`Main`, task :ada:`After` is started and the main procedure is suspended.

-2. *After* reaches the **accept** statement and is suspended, since there is no pending call on the *Go* entry.
+2. :ada:`After` reaches the :ada:`accept` statement and is suspended, since there is no pending call on the :ada:`Go` entry.

-3. The main procedure is awakened and executes the *Put_Line* invocation, displaying the string "Before".
+3. The main procedure is awakened and executes the :ada:`Put_Line` invocation, displaying the string "Before".

-4. The main procedure calls the *Go* entry.
-Since *After* is suspended on its **accept** statement for this entry, the call succeeds.
+4. The main procedure calls the :ada:`Go` entry.
+Since :ada:`After` is suspended on its :ada:`accept` statement for this entry, the call succeeds.

-5. The main procedure is suspended, and the task *After* is awakened to execute the body of the **accept** statement.
-The actual parameter "Main" is passed to the **accept** statement, and the *Put_Line* invocation is executed.
-As a result, the string "After: Main" is displayed.
+5. The main procedure is suspended, and the task :ada:`After` is awakened to execute the body of the :ada:`accept` statement.
+The actual parameter :ada:`"Main"` is passed to the :ada:`accept` statement, and the :ada:`Put_Line` invocation is executed.
+As a result, the string :ada:`"After: Main"` is displayed.

-6. When the **accept** statement is completed, both the *After* task and the main procedure are ready to run.
-Suppose that the *Main* procedure is given the processor.
-It reaches its **end**, but the local task *After* has not yet terminated.
+6. When the :ada:`accept` statement is completed, both the :ada:`After` task and the main procedure are ready to run.
+Suppose that the :ada:`Main` procedure is given the processor.
+It reaches its :ada:`end`, but the local task :ada:`After` has not yet terminated.
 The main procedure is suspended.

-7. The *After* task continues, and terminates since it is at its **end**.
+7. The :ada:`After` task continues, and terminates since it is at its :ada:`end`.
 The main procedure is resumed, and it too can terminate since its dependent task has terminated.

 The above description is a conceptual model; in practice the implementation can perform various optimizations to avoid unnecessary context switches.